waheedi/aws-springboot-ansible/README.md

-# Ansible playbooks for launching and deploying a Spring-boot apps
+# Ansible playbooks for launching and deploying Spring-boot apps

 The playbooks are designed to dynamically work with almost any spring app, the infrastructure is also built to be scalable, fault-tolerant and highly available for a basic production environment.